vg-json-data/sm-json-data/region/region-readme.md

 * _super_
 * _powerbomb_
 * _energy:_ Note that this excludes reserve tanks
-* _reserve_: Note that this excludes regular energy.
+* _reserve:_ Note that this excludes regular energy.
 If a node can refill reserves as well as energy, it will have both `energy` and `reserve`
 * _map_
-* _farming_: Represents the presence monster spawners.
+* _farming:_ Represents the presence monster spawners.
 This may be removed later and replaced by actual monster spawners.
-#### unlock
+#### locks
+The `locks` property is an array that contains different ways a node can be locked, and the corresponding way it can be unlocked.
+Each object in the `locks` property has two properties of its own:
+* _lock:_ The `lock` property lists [logical requirements](../logicalRequirements.md) that must be fulfilled in order for the node to be locked.
+Ig this is missing, the node is considered initially locked at game start.
-The `unlock` property lists [logical requirements](../logicalRequirements.md) that must be fulfilled to properly interact with a node.
-Note that unlike traversing links, `unlocking` a node is an action that needs to be done only once.
-The interaction locked behind `unlock` requirements can take several forms such as:
+* _unlock:_ The `unlock` property lists [logical requirements](../logicalRequirements.md) that must be fulfilled in order to undo this specific lock.

+__Additional considerations:__ None of the locks must be active for Samus to be able to properly interact with a node.
+Note that unlike traversing links, `unlocking` a lock is an action that needs to be done only once.
+Interacting with a node, which requires no locks to be active, can take several forms such as:
 * Using a door node to go to another room
 * Picking up the item at an item node
 * Completing an event node's event
+* Using any `utility` that is present at a note

 #### yields
 The `yields` property is an array of game flags that are activated when interacting with a node.
 If the node has `unlock` requirements, those must be fulfilled to activate the flags.
 #### sparking/runways
 Represents an array of runways connected to a door.
 A runway is a series of tiles directly connected to a door, which Samus can use to gather momentum and carry it into the next room.
 Runways have the following special properties:
 * _length:_ The number of tiles in the runway
+* _openEnd:_ Any runway that is used to gain momentum has two ends (although in the case of actual `runway`s one of those ends is always a door transition).
+An open end is when a platform drops off into nothingness, as opposed to ending against a wall.
+Since those offer a bit more room, this property indicates the number of open ends that are available for charging ( 0 or 1).

 __Additional considerations:__ Runways on both sides of a door are meant to be combined when determining how much room is available to charge a shinespark.
 However, some rules are intended to be applied when doing that calculation:
 * In the origin room, the longest runway whose requirements are met can be used.